randombitsofcode/gmatrix.js/README.md

 # gmatrix.js

 This is the result of performance testing some functions for high-speed vector and matrix math in JavaScript.
-I found the available libraries either used variables wastefully, leading to unneeded garbage collection calls, and I needed an efficient and minimalistic approach that would interface well with webGL, and this is the WIP result.
+I found the available libraries used variables wastefully, leading to unneeded garbage collection calls, and I needed an efficient and minimalistic approach that would interface well with webGL, and present the skinniest, simplest algorithm possible, and this is the WIP result.

 The style is very restrictive and I apologize but it's the only way I could balance concerns, and I feel it is quite an elegant solution that will appeal to JS developers looking for minimal footprint and efficient matrix calculations in graphics and machine learning.
 This is *not* as fast as a GPU computer shader would be so it should only be considered an option for web-based CPU computation.